CIF Parser¶

 Document

-accessed by index or by name (each CIF block must have a unique name).
+(each CIF block should have a unique name).

 std::vector<Block> blocks;